ERICLuoYuu/New_BAI_DataAnalysis/python_4_flux_calculation.md

 metadata_df = pd.DataFrame(measurement_info)
 ```
 ### 4.2 Automation Calculation
 Now we can build a for loop that iterates through each row (Each row contains infomation for a single plot) of our metadata_df.
-In here, we are going to use 'iterrow()' to iterate through metadata_df. 'iterrow()' is a method of data frame object, it generates an iterator object of the DataFrame, allowing us to iterate each row in the DataFrame.
+In here, we are going to use ['iterrow()'](https://www.geeksforgeeks.org/pandas/pandas-dataframe-iterrows/) to iterate through metadata_df. 'iterrow()' is a method of data frame object, it generates an iterator object of the DataFrame, allowing us to iterate each row in the DataFrame.
 Each iteration produces an index object and a row object (a Pandas Series object).
 Inside the loop, we will split start_time and end_time string for each plot using 'split()' method and build a inner loop to iterate all measurements for the plot.
-Within the inner loop, we will perform the exact same steps we did manually in the last section.
 ```python
 results = []
 for index, row in metadata_df.iterrows():